Quick summary:

 - Reconnecting with your network should be fun โ even if you have an agenda.
 The more this feels like a chore the more tedious and anxiety-ridden the process will be.

-Who should be in this list?
+Who should be in your initial list of 20?

 Who are the super networkers?